-The Provost’s Office and University Mission and Ministry welcome grant applications from faculty and administrators for research projects into Formative Education.
+The Provost’s Office and University Mission & Ministry welcome grant applications from faculty and administrators for research projects in Formative Education.
 Strategic Direction II in Ever to Excel: Advancing Boston College’s Mission aims to “enhance the University’s commitment to formation among students, faculty, and staff to further Boston College’s mission and strengthen its institutional culture.”
-The Jesuit educational tradition has emphasized formation for nearly 500 years, and formative education today is a central dimension of Boston College in and outside of the classroom.
-What is needed now is focused research on formative practices and programs.
-The University will fund projects that research formative education at Boston College, that evaluate programs, and that bring together theory and practice.
-While most successful proposals will focus on Boston College students, faculty and staff, research may also extend to focus on K-12 education, as well as assessment of University alumni in hopes of measuring impact that may not be evident until some years beyond graduation.
+The Jesuit educational tradition has emphasized formation for nearly 500 years, and formative education today is a central dimension of Boston College in and out of the classroom.
+Research on formative practices and programs will help advance our efforts.
+The University will fund projects that do research on formative education at Boston College, that evaluate programs, and that bring together theory and practice.
+While most successful proposals will focus on Boston College students, faculty and staff, research may also extend to K-12 education more broadly, as well as research with University alumni in hopes of measuring impact that may not be evident until some years later.

-While goals and outcomes of any given project will vary, each project should produce a scholarly contribution to the knowledge base of the field.
-As the University continues conversations surrounding Formative Education, such studies, outcomes and potential recommendations will be particularly timely.
+While the goals and outcomes of any given project will vary, each project should produce a scholarly contribution to the knowledge in a relevant field.
+As the University continues our conversations about formative education, such studies, outcomes and potential recommendations will make important contributions.

-Projects will be selected by the Provost and Vice President for University Mission and Ministry, and an advisory committee appointed by the Provost and the Vice President.
-Given Formative Education is a University-wide initiative, interdisciplinary research is strongly encouraged.
+Projects will be selected by the Provost and Vice President for University Mission & Ministry, and an advisory committee appointed by the Provost and the Vice President.
+Because formative education is a University-wide initiative, interdisciplinary research is encouraged.

 Application Submission Date